Kubernetes

 Ensure your Kubernetes cluster meets the minimum requirements of 4 CPUs and 8 GiB of memory for this tutorial.

-You either have to run a standalone database instance or make sure standard PersistentVolumeClaim
+You either have to run a or make sure standard PersistentVolumeClaim

 exists in your cluster.